unixwars/wnget/README.rst

       http://example.com/first_chapter_link  \
       http://example.com/first_chapter_link

-Adittionally, the ebook functionality can be used directly through the *wnbook* standalone utility.
+Additionally, the ebook functionality can be used directly through the *wnbook* standalone utility.
 Just provide the HTML index file and a name for the book, and it will generate an ebook with all referenced resources in the working directory: